sylvaticus/MITx_6.86x/Unit 03 - Neural networks/Unit 03 - Neural networks.md

 If these derivatives are large, then the gradients can also explode.

 So there are issues that we need to deal with when the architecture is deep.

+### 9.3.
+Training Models with 1 Hidden Layer, Overcapacity, and Convergence Guarantees

+When the problem is complex, a neural network with just the capacity in terms of number of nodes that would be theoretically enough to find a separable solution (classify all the example correctly) may not actually arrive to such optimal classification.
+More in general, for multi-layer neural networks, stochastic gradient descent (SGD) is not guaranteed to reach a global optimum (but they can find a locally optimal solution, which is typically quite good).

+We can facilitate the optimization of these architectures by giving them **overcapacity** (increasing the number of nodes in the layer(s)), making them a little bit more complicated than they need to be to actually solve the task.

+Using overcapacity however can lead to artefacts in the classifiers.
+To limit these artefacts and have good models even with overcapacity one can use two tricks:
+1. Consider random initialisation of the parameters (rather than start from zero).
+And as we learn and arrive at a perfect solution in terms of end-to-end mapping from inputs to outputs, then in that solution, not all the hidden units need to be doing something useful, so long as many of them do.
+The randomization inherent in the initialization creates some smoothness.
+And we end up with a smooth decision boundary even when we have given the model quite a bit of overcapacity.
+2. Use the ReLU activation function ($max(0,z)$) rather than $tanh(z)$.
+ReLU is cheap to evaluate , works well with sparsity and make parameters easier to be estimated in large models.

+We will later talk about regularization -- how to actually squeeze the capacity of these models a little bit, while in terms of units, giving them overcapacity.

+#### Summary

+- Neural networks can be learned with SGD similarly to linear classifiers
+- The derivatives necessary for SGD can be evaluated effectively via back-propagation
+- Multi-layer neural network models are complicated.
+We are no longer guaranteed to reach global (only local) optimum with SGD
+- Larger models tend to be easier to learn because their units only need to be adjusted so that they are, collectively, sufficient to solve the task

 ## Lecture 10.
 Recurrent Neural Networks 1